benetech/wp-youtube-lyte/readme.txt

 3. Place a link to a YouTube clip like this; httpv://www.youtube.com/watch?v=_SQkWbRublY

 == Frequently Asked Questions ==
-= What features can we expect to be added? =
+= What features might be added at a later stage? =
-A simple admin-page where you'll be able to specify:

-* the default size of your video (now: 480X385)
+* Extra options in the admin-page, e.g. the default size of your video (now: 480X385)
-* wheither or not to show link to the YouTube and/or Accessible YouTube video (both are shown now)
+* Having the video title link to the YouTube-page

-= But I would like yet other features to be added! =

-Just ask, I'll see what I can do.
+= But I would like yet other features to be added! = Just ask, I'll see what I can do.

 == Changelog ==

+= 0.2.0 =
+* Added a simple admin-page to allow administrators to choose if links to YouTube and Easy YouTube are added or not
+* Added some bottom-margin to the lytelinks div

-= 0.1 =
+= 0.1.4 =
-* Initial version
+* forgot to update version in the php-file for 0.1.3, causing the update not being fully propageted

-= 0.1.1 =
+= 0.1.3 =
-* Changed meta-info in readme and php-file
+* small bugfix release (opacity of the play-button in Chrome/Safari)

 = 0.1.2 =
 Accessibility enhancements (hat tip: Ricky Buchanan):